jimevins/glabels-qt/docs/CODING-STYLE.md

 Header files should be included in the following order.

 1. header file for this module (e.g. this would be "Foo.h" in "Foo.cpp").
-2. C system header files (preference is for the C++ version if available, e.g. \<cmath> instead of \<math.h>.
+2. Glabels header files.
+3. Qt header files
 3. C++ system header files (e.g. STL files)
-4. Qt header files
+4. C system header files (preference is for the C++ version if available, e.g. \<cmath> instead of \<math.h>.
 5. Other libraries' header files
-6. Other glabels header files.

 Paths used in include directives should always be relative to either the glabels source directory or an appropriate base directory for each library.